Meet all our doctors at Cleveland Clinic Abu Dhabi.View Doctors

 Patients with atrial fibrillation, a heart rhythm abnormality associated with an increased risk of stroke, heart failure, and other symptoms, can expect a multidisciplinary approach to their diagnosis and treatment.

 The Heart Rhythm Abnormalities Program has a multidisciplinary team of highly-trained professionals.
-Caregivers involved in patient care for this program are:
+Caregivers involved in patient care for this program includes: